valentin-morice/laravel_certification_notes/README.md

 ### Resource Controller

-You can create controllers with all the CRUD associated (create, read, update, delete) methods using the `--resource` option of the `make:controller`.
+You can create controllers with all the CRUD associated (create, read, update, delete) methods using the `--resource` flag of the `make:controller` artisan command.
 Create an associated resource route that points to the controller using the *resource* method on the *Route* object:
 ```
 Route::resource('photos', PhotoController::class);
 ```